sgago/thestudyguide/sysdesign/sysdesign.md

 ## Coordination
 [Top](#system-design)

-To be blunt, getting multiple computers on an asynchronous network to agree on something as simple as the number of visitors to a page can become surprisingly hard.
-This section really gets to the question of "Do you want the computers to give you the same answer or do you want them to give you an answer quickly?
-Fast or accurate?"
-And fast-or-accurate is a spectrum; sometimes sacrificing some accuracy is totally fine and makes for a great solution.
-And sometimes it doesn't.
+To be blunt, getting multiple computers in an asynchronous network to agree on anything, even something as simple as the number of page visits can become surprisingly hard.
+This section really gets to the question of "Do you want the computers to give you the same answer or do you want them to give you an answer quickly?"
+This is not a binary choice; fast-or-accurate is spectrum that we can choose from.

+Sometimes we choose to sacrifice accuracy to boost performance.
+For example, A count of page visits is typically low-stakes.
+Therefore, a slightly out-of-date count of page visits is acceptable.
+In this case, we can choose to sacrifice accuracy to show users an answer sooner, with less computational overhead.

+On the flip side, we may need high accuracy for important decision making.
+TODO: Give an example.

 Note that there are more tradeoffs than just fast-or-accurate.
-For example, eventual consistency can create weird looking errors and maintenance headaches.
+For example, choosing to use eventual consistency, described below, can create weird looking errors and maintenance headaches.
+TODO: Explain this.

 ## Clocks

 ## Consensus

-### Raft
+### Raft Consensus
 To understand Raft consensus and leader election from a high level, checkout [this great visualization from The Secret Lives of Data](https://thesecretlivesofdata.com/raft/).
 It does a great job of showing leader election, heart beats, and what happens during network partitions.

+### Paxos Consensus
+TODO: Explain paxos which could probably take several books by itself.

 ### CockroachDB transaction timestamps
 CockroachDB uses a computer's physical clock for commit timestamps and also adds an upper bound with the maximum clock offset for the entire cluster.
 The interval is `[timestamp, timestamp + offset]`.
 As long as other transactions do not occur during this interval, everything proceeds normally.
 For example, in the boring case, if T1 has an interval of [0, 10] and T2 has interval of [20, 30], then T2 will read the values and overwrite as needed.